 They would expect that the laptop they purchase is reliable, performs well, and is made of high-quality materials.
 They may also hope that the computer has the latest features and technology, such as a high-resolution display, fast processor, and long battery life.

 They are likely to be satisfied if they purchase a laptop that meets or exceeds their expectations.
-For example, suppose they purchase a computer that has a fast processor, high-resolution display, and long battery life, and it performs well and is reliable over time.
+For example, suppose they are buying a computer that has a fast processor, high-resolution display, and long battery life, and it performs well and is reliable over time.
 In that case, they are likely to be satisfied with their purchase.

 On the other hand, they may be dissatisfied if the laptop does not meet their expectations.
 For example, if the computer is slow, has a poor display, or has a short battery life, and it does not perform well or is unreliable, they may be dissatisfied with their purchase.
 They may return the product or leave negative reviews.